YasirP77/INFT3102-03/README.md

-# Crafting a Unique Gatsby Experience (Created with the reference of chatgpt)
+# Crafting a Unique Gatsby Experience (Created with the reference of chatgpt and starter code by LekoArts)

 Welcome to my Gatsby project, where I demonstrate modern web development practices by utilizing Gatsby's capabilities and customizing it for a unique and creative web experience.